makma/fingerprintjs.com/content/blog/default-title.md

 ## How Can Merchants Prevent Online Gambling Fraud?

-The nature of online gambling means it’s <a href="https://www.experian.co.uk/blogs/latest-thinking/fraud-prevention/the-rise-in-online-gambling-and-digital-fraud-under-a-global-pandemic/">always going to be attractive to fraudsters.</a> However, there are things you can do to minimize online gambling risks, and they can make a significant difference.
+The nature of online gambling means it’s <a href="https://www.experian.co.uk/blogs/latest-thinking/fraud-prevention/the-rise-in-online-gambling-and-digital-fraud-under-a-global-pandemic/" target="_blank" rel="noopener">always going to be attractive to fraudsters.</a> However, there are things you can do to minimize online gambling risks, and they can make a significant difference.

 A general theme that helps to prevent online gambling fraud is knowing exactly who your customers are.
 When you do, customers can’t create multiple profiles and they can’t use credit cards that aren’t their own.
 You can also dispute chargeback fraud attempts.